-Because entry to the port area and Tiwai Wharf is via the water, rather than by land through port secure areas, field teams are not required to obtain formal security clearance before entering the port (pers. comm., Security Manager, South Port) or approaching Tiwai Wharf (Tiwai Wharf Manager, pers. comm.).
-Team members will not step onto any area within the port secure area or Tiwai Wharf without first obtaining permission from port security or the wharf manager.
-South Port Radio (monitored by port security) is informed as survey vessels enter the port area.
-Port security (via South Port Radio) and the wharf manager are informed prior to deployment of traps in the port and at Tiwai Wharf, and when divers are entering the water at each location.
+Because entry to the port area is via the water, rather than by land through port secure areas, field teams are not required to obtain formal security clearance before entering the port (Operations Manager, Port of Tauranga, pers. comm.).
+Team members will not step onto any area within the port secure area without first obtaining permission from port security.
+Tauranga Harbour Radio (monitored by port security) is informed as survey vessels enter the port area, before deployment of traps in the port area, and when divers are entering the water at each location within the port.